 Challenge: Unfortunately, in the last few years, thousands of marine species are in danger because of our unabated and unregulated fishing activities.
 Many species including whales, sharks, and sea turtles are on the endangered list as overfishing becomes a major threat to their existence.

 In addition, the huge levels of pollution have left our ocean on the brink of disaster.
-The fishes contain traces of plastic inside their bodies, which not only threatens the life of the fish but it is also making consuming seafood risky and dangerous.
+The fish contain traces of plastic inside their bodies, which not only threatens the life of the fish but also makes consuming seafood risky and dangerous.

 Oceans as the solution to Earth’s biggest problem of pollution